 Healthy black hair with bright underlights looks gorgeous even without any styling, but you can always add an interesting twist to your eye-catching locks.
 Two rope plaits on both sides create a simple and interesting hairstyle you can do yourself within minutes.

 Show off your passion for popular braided styles by combining two of your favorites.
 There are no limits or rules!
 If you have the patience, try doing a partial rope braid that transforms into a fishtail.

 Pump up the drama of your look with this bold braid style.
-Reminiscent of the Mohawk, the edgy style is easily achieved by simply pulling all the hair towards the centre of your head and creating a 2-strand twist all the way down.
+Reminiscent of the Mohawk, the edgy style is easily achieved by simply pulling all the hair towards the center of your head and creating a 2-strand twist all the way down.
 Use bobby pins throughout to keep those stubborn pieces in place if necessary.

 If you are seeking a protective style to support the health of your natural hair, consider getting rope twist braids.
-With proper care, they will last for weeks, plus, smaller braids will give you almost the same versatility as straightened hair: wear them half up, pulled into a ponytail or bun, or create a large French braid!
+With proper care, they will last for weeks, plus, smaller braids will give you almost the same versatility as straightened hair: wear them half up, pulled into a ponytail or bun, or create a large French braid.

 With so many varieties to choose from, learning the technique for rope braids is the easy part!
 This braided style is a unique twist on classic braided looks, and it’s appropriate for many different occasions.
 Remember, adding accessories or color to your braid styles is a great way to take your style from mundane to masterpiece!